jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 Ok, let me break this down.
 We start with the same enum as with the static runtime example.
 Here I'm just showing `nil` and `integer`.
 Then, we have a new `static_object` struct template.
 It's parameterized on the object type.
+Note that templates can be parameterized on types as well as certain values.
+Here we're parameterizing on the enum value itself.
 We can *specialize* this template for each value of `object_type` and each one can be a completely distinct struct, with its own fields.
 However, they're all tied together by the combination of `static_object` and some enum value.
 This usage of templates is kind of like Clojure's multi-methods, but for compile-time types.

 This is much more flexible than the union approach, since each object type has its own definition and size.
 The size of the integer specialization will be far